Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

 where $\phi>0$ is the dispersion and $\rho \in (1,2)$ is the power.
 We denote the mean by $\mu = \operatorname{E}[Y] >0$ and we write

-Differently from the HSNB, all distributional parameters affect both the probability in zero and the density of the positive demand.
-Another difference is that its density is continuos (Fig.~\ref{fig:distributions}).
+Unlike the HSNB, all distributional parameters affect both the probability in zero and the density of the positive demand.
+Another difference is that its density is continuous (Fig.~\ref{fig:distributions}).
 Thus, it can be the only suitable distribution head if the intermittent time series is real-valued.
 To the best of our knowledge, ours is the first implementation of neural networks with a Tweedie distribution head.
-This is parametrised by $\theta=\{\mu, \phi, \rho\}$ with:
+The Tweedie head is parametrised by $\theta=\{\mu, \phi, \rho\}$ with:

-The \textit{Tweedie loss} is often used to train neural networks \citep{jeon2022robust} and tree models \citep{januschowski2022forecasting}.
+The \textit{Tweedie loss}, available for instance for LightGBM, is often used to train neural networks \citep{jeon2022robust} and GBT models \citep{januschowski2022forecasting}.
 However, it is only a rough approximation of the Tweedie density and models trained in this way only return point forecasts; see \citet{damato2025} for a detailed discussion.
-Here, we use a fully evaluated Tweedie distribution.
+Here, we use a fully evaluated Tweedie density.